Phase Diagram of Stability for Massive Scalars in Anti-de Sitter Spacetime: Phase Diagram of Stability

-We have found a variety of irregular behaviors at the transition between the metastable and stable phases which we have classified together as the irregular phase; however, it may be better to describe them as separate phases.
-The phase diagram \ref{f:phase} indicates that the irregular phase extends along the ``inland'' side of the small $\sigma$ shoreline and at least part of the large $\sigma$ shoreline of the island of stability.
+We have found a variety of irregular behaviors at the transition between the metastable and stable classes which we have classified together as irregular initial data; however, it may be better to describe them as separate classes.
+The stability phase diagram \ref{f:phase} indicates that the irregular class extends along the ``inland'' side of the small $\sigma$ shoreline and at least part of the large $\sigma$ shoreline of the island of stability.
 What is not clear from our evolutions up to now is whether each type of behavior appears along the entire shoreline or if they appear in pockets at different scalar field masses.
 Examples of each type of behavior that we have found appear in figure \ref{f:irregular}.

 The first type of irregular behavior, shown in figure \ref{f:m05w1}, is monotonic ($t_H$ increases with decreasing $\epsilon$ as usual), but it is not well fit by a power law.
 In fact, this behavior would classify as metastable by the criterion of section \ref{s:metastable} in that the power law of the best fit $t_H=a\epsilon^{-p}+b$ is significantly different from $p=2$, except for the fact that the reduced $\chi^2$ value for the fit is very large (greater than 10) and also that different fitting algorithms can return significantly different fits, even though the data may appear to the eye like a smooth power law.
 In any case, this type of behavior apparently indicates a breakdown of metastable behavior and hints at the appearance of non-monotonicity.
 So far, our evolutions have not demonstrated sudden jumps in $t_H$ typical of stability at low amplitudes, however.